SatyadeepBoga/SatyadeepBoga/README.md

 ## Hi!
 I am Satyadeep! 👋
 👨‍💻
 Being in this journey of coding, I was fascinated with Technology.
 It has made me evolved.
-As from my 12th to till now from nothing to communicate as of with 'AI'.!

 <!--
 **deep447/deep447** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.